simonnedved/CS6367_Project/InvariantsInference/Readme.md

 ```
 Get into the target project folder, and run:
 ```
-mvn test
+mvn clean test
+# Trace log would be created in folder "6367TraceLog".
-# Coverage log would be created in folder "coverageLog".
+# Infer log would be created in folder "6367InferLog".
 ```

 *Note:*